zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/intrinsics/intro.md

 Below is a small example which demonstrates an application with intrinsics in it.
 The source code comes from a [short course titled Efficient Vectorisation with C++](https://chryswoods.com/vector_c++/emmintrin.html) and is copyright (C) Christopher Woods, 2006-2015 and is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

-We use this example to show how to get the example running on Arm neoverse.
+We use this example to show how to get the example running on Arm.

 ```cpp
 #include <iostream>